-Fire Equipment Fire Truck Repairs Firefighter Apparel New Firehouse Roof
+Fire Equipment Fire Truck Repairs Firefighter Apparel Acquisition of an SUV

 There was a general resolution documenting the approval of the purchase of the fire equipment, apparel and repairs under state contract.
 While it is legal and proper to purchase goods or services under State contract, resolutions are required for any purchases in excess of the Local Public Contract Law threshold of \$17,500.00.
 These are isolated incidences and were however, discussed in the minutes of the Commissioners.